project-hadron/discovery-capability/docs/source/introduction/overview.rst

 ----------------------

 Capabilities and their separation of concern are fundamental principles in the design of Project Hadron.
-Capabilities refer to the range of functionalities and features a software solution possesses, in our case, to handle and process data efficiently.
+Capabilities can be thought of as specialist components that refer to the range of functionalities and features a software solution possesses, in our case, to handle and process ata efficiently.
 Within Project Hadron these capabilities can be identified as

     * data selection
     * feature engineering for creation